SethBurns/newsapp/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server by opening the projects root directory and using:

 ```bash
 npm run dev